 Describe the nature of the performance/event.

 At this year's conference, we expect to have twelve panels speaking on a variety of historically significant and currently relevant topics.
 Among the themes our presenters have proposed to discuss in the upcoming conference are: public history; the geopolitics of ethnicity; environment and power; borderlands, frontiers, and the American West; gender and violence; and pedagogical strategies.

+The Rocky Mountain Interdisciplinary History Conference (RMIHC) is a unique conference that the University of Colorado's history graduate students plan and organize and that graduate students from around the country and across a number of disciplines attend.
+This year's conference, which takes place September 20st-22nd, marks the twentieth annual event.
+The principle goal of the conference is to provide graduate students with the opportunity to present their original work among their peers in an atmosphere that is both professional and congenial.
+RMIHC mirrors the format and structure of a professional academic conference; each panel features a faculty moderator, a graduate student commentator, and a group discussion.
+In past years, RMIHC has offered ten to twelve conference panels of three presenters each.
+A hike at Chautauqua Park, a welcome banquet, a pedagogy workshop, a happy hour, and a keynote address, this year to be given by Dr. Laura Westhoff, Associate Professor of History and Education at the University of Missouri St. Louis, provide attendees with an opportunity to make professional connections, to discuss their scholarship, and to become acquainted with the resources that CU has to offer.

 Give a brief biography of the performer(s) / lecturer(s) / etc.

 Our conference will feature the research of approximately 25 graduate students.
 The speakers do not need to be students of history, but they must present on topics relevant to the field.
 The presenters whom we have invited submitted applications after receiving an open call for papers, which we distributed to professionals and educational institutions both within and outside of the United States.

+Our keynote speaker, Dr. Laura Westhoff, is an Associate Professor of History and Education at the University of Missouri St. Louis.
+She earned her PhD in U.S. History from Washington University in St. Louis, and specializes in the fields of the Gilded Age and Progressive Era, American Democracy and social movements, the Scholarship of Teaching and Learning History, and the History of Education.
+Dr. Westhoff will also be running the pedagogy workshop, which occurs over lunch during the conference.

 How will this event benefit CU graduate students, the CU community, and/or the City of Boulder community?